A Wavelet-CNN-LSTM Model for Tailings Pond Risk Prediction: Experiment and Results

-In this study, we trained our model for 120 epochs with a batch size of 64, RMSE as loss function and Adam for optimizer.
+We implement our network using the Tensorflow deep learning framework, and all the models are trained with two Nvidia Tesla V100 GPUs.
+In this study, the proposed model is trained for 200 epochs with a batch size of 32.
+We apply RMSE as loss function and Adam for optimizer.
 The Adam is an improved RMSProp optimizer combining with the moments trick.
 It is worth noticing that in order to reduce the feature loss during the convolutional layers, same padding operation was conducted during this process.
-The last but not least, the forecasting sequence length should be set properly to make sure the model performance.
 Specifically, we set the sequence length as 10.
-On the one hand, considering that a longer sequence length will occupy a huge computer memory, on the other hand, we found through experiments that set the sequence length to 10 achieves better performance than, for example, 4, 7, 20.
+On the one hand, considering that a longer sequence length will occupy a huge computer memory, on the other hand, we found through experiments that set the sequence length to 10 achieves better performance than, $e.g.$, 3, 7, 10, 20, 50.
 The most important thing for the hyperparameter selection of the model is the learning rate of the network, which has a significant influence on time consumption until convergence.
 If the learning rate is set too large, the loss function will be difficult to converge, resulting in a lower final detection accuracy; On the contrary, a small learning rate will lead to slow convergence and increase the training time.
-This paper uses cross-validation to determine the optimal learning rate for each partial network, and the most appropriate optimal learning rate is 0.001 and weight decay is 0.005.
-For the selection of the number of network iterations, the training process is stopped when the model no longer converges.\\ The prediction performance of our proposed $CNN-LSTM^1$ and $CNN-LSTM^2$ are shown in Table 2 and Table 3, respectively.
-NO.8, NO.13, NO.17, NO.21, NO.28, NO.33 means the different station of saturation line mentioned above.
-The $CNN-LSTM^{1}$ consists of two convolutional layers of 16 and 32, a max-pooling layer filters of 2, a LSTM layer of 50, a flatten layer and a fully-connected layer.
-While the $CNN-LSTM^2$ includes one convolutional layer filters of 32, a max-pooling layer filters of 2, a flatten layer, two LSTM layers of 25, 50, a flatten layer and a fully-connected layer.
-From Table 2 and Table 3 combing with Figure 7, we can conclude that in terms of RMSE, MAPE and R$^2$, our proposed model $CNN-LSTM^{2}$ outperform the $CNN-LSTM^{1}$.
-More specifically, the model which includes one convolutional layer, one max-pooling layer, a flatten layer, two LSTM layers, a flatten layer and a fully-connected layer is more accurate.
-In fact, even the convolutional layer is good at extraction and recognition, which could detect the spatial features of the saturation line value well.
-The deep and abstract features the convolutional layer learned may be different from the ordinary time-series information from the raw data.
-This is obviously a disadvantage when the monitoring data contains only simple information.
-While using one convolutional layer is more suitable and two LSTM layers can capture the long-short-term data dependencies to a significant degree from the result.
-The scatter plots of raw data and predicted saturation line is illustrated in Figure 8, which helps show the prediction performance more intuitively.
+For the optimizer, we use the Adam with a momentum of 0.9 and a weight decay of 0.001.
+For the selection of the number of network iterations, the training process is stopped when the model no longer converges.